Today in Pictures, March 25, 2024

 PHOTO: AFP

-An Israeli border guard escorts a girl dressed as a unicorn and another reveller in Pikachu costume along Al-Shuhada street, which is largely closed to Palestinians, in the divided city of Hebron in the occupied West Bank during celebrations by Israeli settlers of the Jewish holiday of Purim on Mar 24, 2024.
+An Israeli border guard escorting a girl dressed as a unicorn and another reveller in Pikachu costume along Al-Shuhada street, which is largely closed to Palestinians, in the divided city of Hebron in the occupied West Bank during celebrations by Israeli settlers of the Jewish holiday of Purim on March 24, 2024.

 PHOTO: AFP